Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication

-In summary, the presented solutions fail to simultaneously satisfy model efficiency and task effectiveness within the framework of modulation-agnostic semantic communication.
-Consequently, there is a clear necessity for a novel and efficient universal system design that not only achieves satisfactory task performance but also incorporates an appropriate training algorithm.
+To summarize, these solutions illustrate a compromise between model efficiency and task effectiveness within a modulation-agnostic semantic communication framework.
+This reveals a pressing need for an innovative, universally efficient system design that effectively balances satisfactory task performance with a suitable training algorithm.